 Being overweight can lead to conditions that increase your heart disease risk – hypertension, high cholesterol and diabetes.
 We gain weight when the amount of food we eat is in excess of our bodies requirements.
 How to know if we are overweight?
 Body Mass index is a good measure of our weight status.
 Find your BMI by using the BMI calculator.
 Normal BMI is between 18 and 25.
 You are overweight if your BMI exceeds 25.
 But BMI is not perfect as people who are very muscular and physically fit can have high BMI as muscle weighs more than fat.
 Another measure of obesity is our waist circumference.

 This is the single most important piece of advice which helps to significantly reduce your heart attack risk as smoking is the single most important risk factor for sudden cardiac death.
 And if you don’t smoke, don’t even think about starting.
 Even inhaling the smoke given out by others is harmful.
 Tobacco smoke contains over 4800 chemicals that damage your heart and blood vessels and cause lung cancer too.

 5. Get regular health checkups

-High blood pressure and high cholesterol are significant risk factors for heart disease.
-So you should routinely check your blood pressure and cholesterol levels and make sure that they stay normal.
+High blood pressure, blood sugar and high cholesterol are significant risk factors for heart disease.
+So you should routinely check your blood pressure, blood sugar and cholesterol levels and make sure that they stay normal.